Designing and writing a custom, generic Combine Publisher in Swift

 UI components, on the other hand, usually need state composed of different data from multiple SQLite tables.
 For example, when showing the user a list of his/her shares, we need to draw from multiple tables to populate the view:

-1. The items table provides the name, kind, size, and thumbnail of a shared item.
+table provides the name, kind, size, and thumbnail of a shared item. - The

-2. The downloads table provides the status of the download of the item, if it was shared by someone else with the user.
+table provides the status of the download of the item, if it was shared by someone else with the user. - The

-Merge publishes whenever an upstream publisher publishes, but it requires each upstream publisher to have the same type of output.
-In our case, each upstream publisher outputs different data, which means we can’t use Merge.
+publishes whenever an upstream publisher publishes, but it requires each upstream publisher to have the same type of output.
+In our case, each upstream publisher outputs different data, which means we can’t use Merge

 What we need is a publisher that allows for heterogeneous upstream publishers and sends its own output as soon as they publish.